ealima/ealima/README.md

-Hey there, welcome!
+Hey there, welcome! <br>
-I'm @ealima.
+I'm @ealima. <br>

-💡 I like to explore new trends and learn new technologies.
+💡 I like to explore new trends and learn new technologies. <br>
-🌱 I'm currently learning more about Python, IA and HTML.
+🌱 I'm currently learning more about Python, IA and HTML. <br>
-❤ Tech & Coding
+❤ Tech & Coding <br>

 <!---